 USB3 Vision standard is an imaging interface standard for industrial USB3 vision cameras.
-The majority of camera manufacturers have already adopted this standard, and the number of compatible, accessories growing quickly.
+The majority of camera manufacturers have already adopted this standard, and the number of compatible accessories is growing quickly.
 A big advantage of the USB3 interface is that, any of the PCs, laptops and smartphones have a USB 3.0 interface built in nowadays.
 In the field of vision technology, USB 3.0 is also replacing dated interfaces such as the FireWire, Cameralink and USB2.0.

-The speed of the USB3 Vision Camera Interface
+The speed of the USB3 vision camera interface

 The USB 3.0 interface, also known as Super-Speed USB, is the following line of the well-known plug and play Universal Serial Bus spec that builds on the assets of USB 2.0 and washed out its weaknesses.
 The operative bandwidth accessible with the use of USB 3.0 when transferring bulks of data totals 350-450 MB/s, conditional on the host controller.
-This is roughly about ten times higher than USB 2.0 cameras and 4 times higher than GigE cameras.
+This is roughly about ten times higher than USB 2.0 cameras and four times higher than GigE cameras

 The protocol of an industrial USB3 Vision Camera